enjuichang/PracticalDataScience-ENCA/README.md

 ├── README.md          <- The top-level README for developers using this project.
 ├── data
 │   ├── raw            <- The original, immutable data dump.
+│   ├── processed      <- The preprocessed data sets for training.
+│   ├── test           <- The test data sets for testing.
-│   └── processed      <- The final, canonical data sets for modeling.
+│   └── final          <- The final data sets for modeling.
 │
-├── models             <- Trained and serialized models, model predictions, or model summaries.
 │
-├── images             <- Images for the notebooks.
+├── models             <- Trained models, model predictions, or model summaries.
 │
+│
 ├── notebooks          <- Serialized Jupyter notebooks created in the project.
-│   ├── All            <- Notebook that includes all codes.
-│   ├── EDA            <- Exploratory data analysis process.
+│   ├── script         <- Script for data extraction and loading data │   ├── Extraction     <- Data extraction using Spotify API │   ├── EDA            <- Exploratory data analysis process.
 │   └── Recsys         <- The training of traditional statistical models.
 │